from pathlib import Path

 .
 We recommend using the above code to use the model to locate notations in the notes in notation_notes

-locate the notations rather slowly, and hence the above code restricts searching for notations only in the notes that are deemed likely to contain definitions or notations.
+because the model works better in notes that are deemed likely to contain definitions or notations.

 The following is an example of a comparison of a note before and after notations are located (for the current version of trouver